adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

     - Emergency notification checks
     - Referring to an uninstall or donation webpage
     - Data in connection with receiving donations
+    - Log files in connection with Updates page
 2. On our websites:
 {: .has-horizontal-list .semicolon-separated }
     - Cookies